mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

     p.__balance = -12345
     print(p.getBalance())

 Now the balance is not affected.
 Private attributes prevent anyone from directly accessing them **outside** of the class definition.
 The only way to access these attributes is through the methods that are provided in the class definition.

+.. admonition:: Information Hiding
-This concept is called **information hiding** and is central to object oriented programming.
+   This concept is called **information hiding** and is the second central principle of object oriented programming.

 .. note::
     In contrast to other programming languages like C++ and Java, Python only partially supports information hiding.